Richard Watts

 On the move: latest arts sector appointments

-Our weekly wrap of Australian arts sector appointments and departures returns for 2025.
+Our weekly round-up of Australian arts sector appointments and resignations from across the country.